dairycultist/GamernyanOS/README.md

 # GamernyanOS (stupid working title)

-atmega328p doesn't have a BIOS (all the hardware connection stuff is handled by the bootloader, which comes with the board but is modifiable, unlike a BIOS).
+atmega328p doesn't have a BIOS (all the hardware connection stuff is handled by the bootloader (like [Optiboot](https://github.com/Optiboot/optiboot)), which comes with the board but is modifiable, unlike a BIOS).

 might look into [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) for AVR emulation given the limitations QEMU has with AVR